 Tuscany: Florence

 Florence (Firenze in Italian) was the center of finance, trade, politics, the arts, and culture in the Middle Ages.
-In addition, it is often considered the birthplace of the Renaissance.
-Florence was incredibly influential on regions around it.
-Today, Florence continues to marvel as tourists flock to this city that boasts so much history, art, and culture.
+Florence was incredibly influential on the regions around it.
+Today, Florence continues to marvel as tourists flock to this city, which boasts rich history, art, and culture.

 Florence exceeded our expectations.
 The history, the charm, and the decade-after-decade commitment to preservation.
 Outstanding!
 It’s hard to do Florence justice, so please find a way to visit and experience this one-of-a-kind city yourself.
 By the way, we enjoyed a fantastic week at an Italian cooking school, Casa Ombuto, in a magical setting about an hour’s drive from Florence (and I highly recommend that experience).